 Early Childhood Education

-Early childhood education, generally defined as ages 3 to 8, has lasting and positive benefits for students and society.
+A growing body of evidence shows positive benefits to early childhood education experiences, both for the child and society.
 Children who have high-quality early childhood education experiences are more likely to achieve in school, are less likely to repeat a grade, and are more likely to graduate from high school on time.
 Later in life, they are more likely to attend a four-year college and own a home and car, and they are less likely to commit crimes.
+School principals play a key role in ensuring that young children receive the solid educational foundation they need by helping connect early childhood education and K–12 into a seamless continuum and supporting developmentally appropriate teaching and learning practices.

 NAESP believes that: